 Repeating new content vs evergreen content

-Repeating new content, such as blog posts, and repeating evergreen content require different approaches.
+Recycling new social media content such as blog posts, and repeating evergreen content require different approaches.

 For new content, you may wish to repeat your post and/or post variations several times in the first week it’s published.